On the in vivo recognition of kidney stones using machine learning: Design of a set of kidney stone recognition methods.

 It is noticeable in Table \ref{rf_results} that, in contrast with the results reported in the previous works (see also Table \ref{pworks2}), the LBP features associated with a RF tree yield relatively high accuracy and recall for both surface and section images.
 It is also noticeable that the hue channel taken separately provides significant discriminant capabilities.
 When using all texture and color features together one reach a precision of 0.87 and 0.83 for surface and section images, respectively.

-UMAP visualizations, as given in Fig. \ref{fig:umap}, are very helpful for understating the results obtained with the RF classifier exploiting the different feature combinations given in Table \ref{rf_results}.
-Several interesting conclusions can be drawn from the plots in Fig. \ref{fig:umap}.
-Fig.~ \ref{fig:umap}(a) shows that, for the surface patches, the vector including all $HSV$ and $LBP$ feature histograms provides a high separability of the classes.
+UMAP visualizations, as given in Fig.~\ref{fig:umap}, are very helpful for understating the results obtained with the RF classifier exploiting the different feature combinations given in Table~\ref{rf_results}.
+Several interesting conclusions can be drawn from the plots in Fig.~\ref{fig:umap}.
+Fig.~\ref{fig:umap}(a) shows that, for the surface patches, the vector including all $HSV$ and $LBP$ feature histograms provides a high separability of the classes.
 This visual representation of the class separability is in accordance with the high precision of 0.87 obtained by the RF model.
-As shown in Fig. \ref{fig:umap}(b), using only section images leads to a poorer class separability.
-This result is in accordance with the visual classification by human experts reported in the concordance study given in \cite{estrade2020} and is also confirmed in Table \ref{rf_results} by the lower precision of 0.83.
-The hue component carries significant information leading to discernible clusters and, combining hue and texture descriptors (for both sections and surfaces) helps the classifier to attain a precision of 0.76 (see Fig. \ref{fig:umap}(c)).
+As shown in Fig.~\ref{fig:umap}(b), using only section images leads to a poorer class separability.
+This result is in accordance with the visual classification by human experts reported in the concordance study given in~\cite{estrade2022towards} and is also confirmed in Table~\ref{rf_results} by the lower precision of 0.83.

+The hue component carries significant information leading to discernible clusters and, combining hue and texture descriptors (for both sections and surfaces) helps the classifier to attain a precision of 0.76 (see Fig.~\ref{fig:umap}(c)).
 Finally, the clusters become more discernible when using the 80-component feature vectors including both surface and section information.
-The visualisation in Fig.\ref{fig:umap}(d) is again in accordance with the precision of 0.91 obtained by the RF classifier (see Table \ref{rf_results}).
+The visualisation in Fig.~\ref{fig:umap}(d) is again in accordance with the precision of 0.91 obtained by the RF classifier (see Table~\ref{rf_results}).

+It is noticeable in Table~\ref{rf_results} that, in contrast with the results reported in the previous works (see also Table~\ref{pworks2}), the LBP features associated with a RF tree yield relatively high accuracy and recall for both surface and section images.
+It is also noticeable that the hue channel taken separately provides significant discriminant capabilities.
+When using all texture and color features together one reach a precision of 0.87 and 0.83 for surface and section images, respectively.